Skatterbrainz/CMHealthCheck/README.md

 ## Summary

-CMHealthCheck is intended to make the former standalone PowerShell scripts "get-cm-inventory.ps1" and "export-cm-healthcheck.ps1" easier to invoke as a module from PowerShell Gallery.
+CMHealthCheck is intended to make the former standalone PowerShell scripts ("get-cm-inventory.ps1" and "export-cm-healthcheck.ps1") easier to invoke as a module from PowerShell Gallery.
 Both scripts have been refactored into a simple PowerShell module, with two public functions: Get-CMHealthCheck and Export-CMHealthCheck.
 The required support XML data files are now invoked via URI from GitHub gist locations (on this account), but they can be downloaded for offline use as well.

+PowerShell modules require PowerShell version 3.0 or later.
+This was tested mostly on PowerShell 5.0 and 5.1.

 ## Installation and Usage